Kevin T. Barnes

 - Several other six and seven figure settlements

-Based on the selection as a top lawyer by his peers, based upon his ethics, experience and reputation, as well as having tried two class action wage and hour cases, including the landmark Huntington Memorial Hospital verdict and settlement, Mr. Barnes should be recognized as one of California's top 100 lawyers.
+Based on the selection as a top lawyer by his peers, based upon his ethics, experience and reputation, as well as having tried three class action wage and hour cases, including the landmark Huntington Memorial Hospital verdict and settlement, Mr. Barnes is recognized as one of California's top 100 lawyers.

 - U.S. District Court Eastern District of California